-Early childhood intervention (or early childhood services) aims to help children with developmental delay and/or disabilities and their families access support to promote their child’s wellbeing, community participation and development.
+Early childhood intervention services (or early childhood supports) aims to help children with developmental delay and/or disabilities aged up to nine years and their families access support to promote their child’s wellbeing, community participation and development.

 As children’s brains grow most during their early years, the earlier they receive early intervention services, the better the outcome will likely be.